 This smooth and fruity apple butter is delicious spread on toasts, mixed in porridge, or eaten with sweet potatoes or in sandwiches.

 This apple butter complements both sweet and savoury dishes.
 Deliciously fruity, it works both as a spread and a condiment.
+This luscious spread boasts a silky-smooth texture and a deep, caramelised apple flavour that’s enhanced with warm spices.
 It makes a delicious alternative to apple sauce or compote.
-Great to eat for breakfast, snack, in a sandwich or roasted sweet potatoes or butternut.
+Unlike apple sauce, apple butter is cooked slowly to reduce moisture and intensify its taste, resulting in a spreadable consistency that makes it perfect for breakfast, snack, in a sandwich or roasted sweet potatoes or butternut squash.

-The quantity of sugar for this recipe is for medium sweet apples.
+The quantity of sugar in this recipe is for medium-sweet apples.
 Do not hesitate to adjust how much sugar you use based on how sweet the apples you are using are.

 What is apple butter?

-Seasoned with mixed ground spices or cinnamon, it has a delicious warming flavour.
+Seasoned with mixed ground spices or cinnamon, apple butter has a delicious warming flavour.

 How to use apple butter?